nchimunyascripts/auction-marketplace/README.md

 - Auction Creation: Users can create new auction listings, providing details such as title, description, starting bid, and end date.
 - Bidding: Users can place bids on active auctions and manage their bidding activity.
 - Auction Search: Users can search for auctions based on various criteria such as title, category, and price range.
-- Payment Integration: Integration with a payment gateway API to facilitate secure payment transactions for won auctions.
 - User Profile: Users have access to their profile information and can update their details.
 - Category Management: Users can view available auction categories and explore auctions by category.